dangbroitsdon/LucraftCoreIDExtender/README.md

-# forge-mixin-example
+# Lucraft ID Extender
-An example for using Mixin in Minecraft Forge
+Extends the Superpower ID Limit for Lucraft:Core using Mixins.